 vitamins, and herbal supplements.
 Some medicines are not recommended with ISENTRESS.

 Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.

-ISENTRESS is not recommended for use during pregnancy or breast-feeding.
+ISENTRESS is not recommended for use during breast-feeding.

 Tell your doctor if you have phenylketonuria.